 With hreflang sitemaps, each URL must have its own record with accompanying language versions for each site.
 If your site is large, create separate sitemap files for each language.
 Don’t forget to include this file in your sitemap index, add to robots.txt and submit to Google Search Console.

 Creating language sitemaps can seem daunting, but Erudite has a handy tool to help generate them with ease.

 Set Up Google Search Console for Each Region

-Regardless of the site structure you implemented, you can create Google Search Console properties for each language and region.
+Regardless of your site structure, you can create Google Search Console properties for each language and region.
 This allows you to get more granular reporting information on technical errors, sitemap coverage and keywords.

-While keyword tracking isn’t what it once was, it’s still an important piece of SEO that provides insight into your ranking and opportunities.
+While keyword tracking isn’t what it once was, it’s still a vital piece of SEO that provides insight into your ranking factors and opportunities.
 After all, you can’t effectively track your progress if you’re not checking your rankings on a weekly or monthly basis.